 Natural hair is beautiful and even more so when you're using premium, plant based products to support it.
-Qhemet products look to the tried and true remedies used by our forebears to nourish their scalps and maintain a full head of lush, healthy hair.
-Check out the healthy hair collections below to begin your journey towards maximum moisture, health and growth.
+Qhemet products look to the tried and true remedies our forebears created to nourish their scalps and keep their hair healthy and full.
+Check out our moisture collections below to begin your journey towards maximum moisture, health and growth!

 * If you have fine hair, you may in fact have a lot of it, but it may look stringy or sparse.
 Fine hair requires extra care too because it tends to respond differently to moisture than a thick strand of hair.
 If your hair doesn't hold curls well, breaks easily and is prone to fly-aways, you might have fine hair.
 People with fine hair should use the lightweight yet moisturizing products in our L.O.C.
 Method Collection for Low Porosity Hair to strengthen and hydrate their fragile strands.
 Getting regular trims to stay on top of split ends will help your fine hair grow longer and stronger too.